Carlton A. Evans is

 -integration with psycho-socioeconomic interventions.

-Collaborations in addition to the above list include:
+Collaborations in addition to the above list of institutions include:

 -The Peruvian Ministry of Health;